 Eastern South Africa Wildlife Tour: Kruger to Coast

-Depending on the time of the year one can see up to and over 300 species of bird, and 45 species of mammal, the latter group including Africa’s famous Big Five (Lion, Leopard, Elephant, Buffalo and both Black and White Rhino) as well as Cheetah and Wild Dog.
+Depending on the time of the year one can see up to and over 300 species of bird (including 29 species of endemic and near endemic species), and 45 species of mammal, the latter group including Africa’s famous Big Five (Lion, Leopard, Elephant, Buffalo and both Black and White Rhino) as well as Cheetah and Wild Dog.
 All in all, this is a fantastic all-round natural history experience and a superb introduction to eastern South Africa.

 - See the Blyde River Canyon, one of South Africa's scenic highlights.

 - Look for big cats in the Kruger National Park, one of the great parks of Africa.

 - Look for Black Rhino in the game reserves of KwaZulu-Natal.

 - Explore the iSimlangaliso ('Place of Wonder') Wetland Park, one of South Africa's World Heritage Sites.

 - Get close to Hippos on a 'Hippo and Croc' cruise on the St Lucia Estuary.